iterative/dvc.org/content/docs/command-reference/plots/index.md

 1. Data series files, which can be JSON, YAML, CSV or TSV.
 2. Image files in JPEG, GIF, or PNG format.

-DVC generates visualizations as static HTML webpages that can be open with a web browser.
+DVC generates plots as static HTML webpages that can be open with a web browser.
 They can also be saved as SVG or PNG image files from the browser.

 Data-series plots utilize [Vega-Lite](https://vega.github.io/vega-lite/) for rendering (declarative JSON grammar for defining graphics).
 Images are rendered